leonardphokane/SE_Day1_Assignment/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 **Unit tests** - are close to the source of an application, They consist in testing individual methods and functions of the classes, components, or modules used by your software. - it ensures that each unit performs its intended function correctly, isolated from other components.<br></br>
  **Integration tests** - verify that different modules or services used by your application work well together.<br></br>
- - help to ensure data flows smoothly between modules and interfaces work as expected.<br></br>
+ -help to ensure data flows smoothly between modules and interfaces work as expected.<br></br>
  **System testing** -Focus on the entire software system as a whole, including all functionalities and interactions.<br></br>
  -It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .<br></br>
 **Acceptance tests** - are formal tests that verify if a system satisfies business requirements.
 They require the entire application to be running while testing and focus on replicating user behaviors. <br></br>
-- Whether the software meets the needs of the end-user and is ready for deployment.<br></br>
+ -Whether the software meets the needs of the end-user and is ready for deployment.<br></br>
 #Part 2: Introduction to AI and Prompt Engineering<br></br>

 Define prompt engineering and discuss its importance in interacting with AI models.<br></br>